 In some instances, LASIK patients will still have to wear glasses or contacts at night to drive, but this is rare.
 Many symptoms can be treated will eyedrops or other remedies, and as the numbers show, you have a far better chance of eliminating these conditions than incurring them post-LASIK.

-Night blindness is rare, so if you have been holding off on getting LASIK because of this, consult with our team, and let them talk you through the risks and benefits of LASIK procedures.
+Night blindness is rare, so if you have been holding off on getting LASIK because of this, consult with our team, and let them talk you through the risks and benefits of LASIK surgery.
 Let us help you make the right choice and begin your journey to 20/20!